-The Crime and Security Research Institute brings together Cardiff University's significant interdisciplinary research expertise in the fields of crime and security.
+The Crime and Security Research Institute brings together Cardiff University's significant interdisciplinary expertise in crime and security research.

-The effective management of crime and security is one of the biggest challenges we face in today's world.
-Our response to this challenge is to conduct research on a local and global scale, combining existing academic excellence from within the Universities Police Science Institute, the Violence Research Group and the Informatics and Visual Computing Research Groups in a dynamic new initiative.
+The effective management of crime and security is one of the biggest challenges facing today's world.
+Our response to this challenge is to provide rigorous evidence and insight using innovative methodologies.

-Our research programme is organised around four key themes:
+Our work is organised around four key research units:

 - Universities’ Police Science Institute (UPSI) has particular expertise in topics related to the conduct of policing and social control.

 - Distributed Analytics and Information Sciences (DAIS) group is a long-term, joint UK-US investment in basic computer science research to support multi-partner coalition missions.

 - Violence Research Group (VRG) has a well established record of blending basic and applied approaches to inform policy and practice development for tackling violence and alcohol related harms.

 - Open Source Communications, Analytics and Research (OSCAR) programme explores the impact of digital distortion and deception communicated via social media with a particular focus upon disinformation.

 These groups have achieved significant impact upon policy and practise through co-defining problems, co-designing responses, and co-delivering solutions with our partners.